 Honors

-To attain honors in the major, students will need to meet all four conditions: (1) a GPA of 3.25 in the College, (2) a GPA of 3.5 in the major, (3) completing a BA project, and (4) their advisor’s determination that the project merits honors.
+To attain honors in the major, students will need to meet all four conditions: (1) a GPA of 3.25 or higher in the College; (2) a GPA of 3.5 or higher in the major; (3) completion a BA Seminar (SOCI 29998); and (4) their advisor’s determination that the BA thesis merits honors.

 Study Abroad

-Undergraduate sociology majors enrolled in the four-year BA/MA program typically write an MA thesis in their fourth year.
+Undergraduate sociology majors enrolled in the four-year combined BA/MA program typically write an MA thesis in their fourth year.
 They cannot also write a BA thesis.
 The reasoning is as follows: To preserve the integrity of the BA and MA programs, the BA and MA theses must be distinct intellectual products.
 It is very difficult, and, in any case, ill-advised, to pursue two separate research projects in the same year.
-Thus we ask students to choose: pursue the BA thesis for honors in the major or the MA thesis for an MA degree.
+Thus, we ask students to choose: Pursue the BA thesis for honors in the major, or the MA thesis for an MA degree.
+Note that the BA Seminar is attached to the BA Project and cannot be taken by students writing MA theses.

 Students must complete all BA/MA requirements, including the MA thesis, by June in order to graduate by August.